 As you answered the questions, did you see some common themes?
 We based our quiz on the essential steps that we highlight in our article, How to Make Decisions.
 Once you're sure of the root issue that you're deciding on, the strategy to follow is:

 - Check your decision.

 - Communicate and implement.

 If you're aware of these basic elements and improve the way you structure them, this will help you develop a better overall decision-making system.
 Let's look at these elements individually.

 (Questions 3, 7, 13, 16)Your score is 0 out of 0

 If you've ever been in a meeting where people seem to be discussing different issues, then you've seen what happens when the decision-making environment hasn't been established.
 It's so important for everyone to understand the issue before preparing to make a decision.
 This includes agreeing on an objective, making sure the right issue is being discussed, and agreeing on a process to move the decision forward.

 You also must address key interpersonal considerations at the very beginning.
 Have you included all the stakeholders?
 And do the people involved in the decision agree to respect one another and engage in an open and honest discussion?
 After all, if only the strongest opinions are heard, you risk not considering some of the best solutions available.
-Click here to learn more about creating a constructive decision-making environment.

 The stage of exploring alternatives is often the most time-consuming part of the decision-making process.
 This stage sometimes takes so long that a decision is never made!
 To make this step efficient, be clear about the factors you want to include in your analysis.
 There are three key factors to consider: